Case Studies

 A co-living hotel in San Francisco's Haight-Ashbury uses collaborative decision-making to run a dynamic community of residents, guests, and neighbors.

-• Inclusive community decisions without weekly meetings
+• Community decisions without meetings

-• A living archive of every voice in every decision
+• Living archive of every decision

-• Surfaced tensions and aligned incentives
+• Surfaced tensions, aligned incentives

 Case study: The Red Victorian